Operational Inexpressibility at the Step-Duplicating Primitive Recursor Orientation Boundary: Abstract

 The confessed structural burden grows quadratically across the canonical trace while the residual proof work grows linearly; the per-step control-payload exchange is irreversible; and a Shannon-style validator recasts the obstruction as a divergent inefficiency coefficient against the residual descent problem.
-An architectural necessity theorem shows that any first-order step rule emitting a per-step record frame while preserving its generator must duplicate, so the duplicator is the minimal faithful record-emitter rather than a pathological specimen.
-A \emph{layer-crossing under external license} (LCEL) schema abstracts the ascent pattern and places the dependency-pair confession in the Feferman and Beklemishev reflection family (not the Lawvere-Yanofsky diagonal family), recovering the six-step structural identity with G\"odel's 1931 incompleteness move as a schema specialization.
+An architectural necessity theorem shows that any first-order step rule emitting a per-step record frame while preserving its generator must duplicate: the duplicator is the minimal faithful record-emitter.
+A \emph{layer-crossing under external license} (LCEL) schema abstracts the ascent pattern and places the DP confession in the Feferman-Beklemishev reflection family rather than the Lawvere-Yanofsky diagonal family, recovering the six-step structural identity with G\"odel's 1931 incompleteness move as a schema specialization.
 A witness-language stratification with minimal witness order~$\kappa^*$ identifies the orientation boundary as the event $\kappa^*(x)>0$.

-The core schema-level theorem stack used in this paper is mechanically proved in Lean~4.
-The LCEL block is mechanized as a single typed Lean carrier with typed boundary and annotation-functor objects carrying the internal non-derivability, reference-model truth, decoder, certification, and truth laws of Definition~\ref{def:lcel-schema}; the reversibility-asymmetry and boundary-factorization propositions and the schema-level structural-identity theorem are realized concretely on the G\"odel-side and dependency-pair-side canonical instances, with schema-realization transport proved in both directions.
-The unrestricted universal form of the structural-identity theorem quantifying over arbitrary LCEL instances remains stated at the paper level.
-Module-level correspondence appears in the Module Map of Appendix~\ref{app:module-map}, and the mechanization is publicly available at \url{https://github.com/MosesRahnama/OperatorKO7}.
+The quantitative companion surface extends to the confluence axis, with coordinates derived from typed finite data and computed semantic profiles on the canonical raw and licensed eqW cones (\S\ref{sec:quantitative-distinction-lbc}).